High-resolution cryoEM structure determination of soluble proteins after soft-landing electrospray ion beam deposition: METHODS

 \subsubsection{Solution Preparation}

-GDH (G7882) was purchased from Sigma-Aldrich; the lyophilized powder was reconstituted in 200 mM ammonium acetate (pH 6.9) to a final concentration of 20 \textmu M. $\beta$-Galactosidase,\cite{TE2024} GroEL\cite{TE2022}, and RuBisCo\cite{UF2017} were prepared as previously described.
+GDH (G7882) was purchased from Sigma-Aldrich; the lyophilised powder was reconstituted in 200 mM ammonium acetate (pH 6.9) to a final concentration of 20 \textmu M. $\beta$-Galactosidase\cite{TE2024} and GroEL\cite{TE2022} were prepared as previously described.
+RuBisCo was prepared using established methods, described further in SI.\cite{UF2017}

 All proteins were desalted by eluting through two P6 buffer exchange columns (7326222, Bio-Rad), equilibrated with 200 mM ammonium acetate (pH 6.9).
 They were then diluted in 200 mM ammonium acetate (pH 6.9) to reach the concentration used for native MS: 10 \textmu M ($\beta$-Galactosidase and GDH), 5 mg / mL (RuBisCo), and 5 \textmu M (GroEL).
 Buffer exchange was always done on the day of deposition.